Is there such a thing as too much innovation? When your employees are slow, or outright resistant to new technology, you may have hit the limit.

 Rather than make changes and command others to adapt, convince your team of the market value that investments into technology could reap.
 Identify potential champions within your company to get them on board with the vision.
 Trainers and leaders telling you about a great tool can only go so far, but seeing a coworker thriving with new technology truly drives adoption.

 If you’re planning on implementing new technology such as a CRM or ATS, we can help drive employee adoption.
-We have a data migration eBook that addresses concerns and questions about adopting new software or you can schedule a time to speak with our Customer Success team to learn about the resources and training Crelate offers to ensure smooth transitions and fast adoption.
+We have a data migration guide that addresses concerns and questions when adopting new software.
+Or you can schedule a time to speak with our Customer Success team to learn about the resources and training Crelate offers to ensure smooth transitions and fast adoption.